Scotts Bluff National Monument unveils William Henry Jackson exhibit, touted for national parks photography

-The Scotts Bluff National Monument unveiled a new exhibit of the works of William Henry Jackson to celebrate the 107th anniversary of the National Parks Service.
+The Scotts Bluff National Monument unveiled a new exhibit of the works of William Henry Jackson to celebrate the 107th anniversary of the National Parks Service on Friday.

 During the reception, Grunwald taught visitors about Jackson’s life and his connection to the Parks Service.